bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

         \phi_i(f,x) = \sum_{z'\subseteq x'}
             \frac{|z'|!(M-|z'|-1)!}{M!}[f_x(z')-f_x(z' \backslash i)]

-2. To evaluate the model with "missing" values (:math:`f_x(z')`), we typically will assume independence and (optionally) linearity, which allows us to simply use the expectation (i.e. mean value) of each "missing" dimension and plug it into the model.
+2. To evaluate the model with "missing" values (:math:`f_x(z')`), we will use our dataset to approximate the expectation :math:`f_x(z') = E[f(z)|z_S]`.
+   We will often assume independence and  linearity, which allows us to greatly simplify the computation needed.

 Now this leaves us with two additional questions: how do we interpret these feature importances?
-And how can we compute these values efficiently (without running through all possible subsets of features).
+And how can we compute these values efficiently for different types of models.
 We'll get to the first question in the next subsection and the latter in the next section.

 |h3| Interpreting SHAP Feature Importances |h3e|

 SHAP features get us close but not quite the simplicity of a linear model in Equation 8.
-The big difference is that we are analyzing things *on a per data point* basis as opposed to Equation 8 where we are doing it over the entire dataset.
+The big difference is that we are analyzing things *on a per data point* basis as opposed to Equation 8 where we are doing it globally over the entire dataset.
-Also recall that SHAP is based on Shapely values, which are always relative to case of "missing" values, leading us to comparisons with the expected value of that dimension.
+Also recall that SHAP is based on Shapely values, which are averages over situations with and without the variable, leading us to *contrastive* comparisons with the base case (no features/players).
 Figure 1 from the SHAP paper shows a visualization of this concept.

 .. figure:: /images/shap_values.png
   :width: 800px